devonfw-forge/dod-sandbox/README.md

 Here parent pom.xml is configured for the JIB plugin.

  Tested the app by moving the plugin to server module.
-The image is not getting created after adding the below changes in pom.xml, but not able to run it.
+The image is getting created after adding the below changes in pom.xml, but not able to run it.

  ```
           <executions>